HHS Appoints Clark Minor to CIO Position

 Reports of Minor’s appointment to the top tech job at HHS have been circulating in earnest since last week, with the agency declining requests for comment.

-However, the Federal CIO Council’s website now lists Minor at the agency’s CIO.
+However, the Federal CIO Council’s website now lists Minor as the agency’s CIO.

 Minor is coming off of a nearly 12-year stint with Palantir Technologies, with a Bloomberg report citing his leadership of the company’s platform infrastructure and cloud strategy.